Gyana491/email-newsletter-agent/readme.md

 ## Error Handling

 - The service includes comprehensive error handling:
-  - API request failures
+  - API request failures with detailed error messages
-  - Content generation errors
+  - Content generation retries with OpenRouter API
-  - Email sending retries (up to 3 attempts)
+  - Email sending retries (up to 3 attempts with 2-second delays)
   - Server error middleware
+  - Invalid response handling

 ## Caching

 - API responses are cached for 10 minutes to improve performance
 - Individual endpoint responses are cached separately
+- Newsletter summaries are cached to reduce API calls
 - Cache can be cleared programmatically if needed

 ## Contributing